The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 Organised tour: 3 days (2 nights) in Athens

 With a history spanning thousands of years, Athens is many travellers’ introduction to Greece.
-A sprawling city, many people don’t find Athens very accessible when they first visit.
+Athens is a sprawling city but many of the major sites are close together and despite initial appearances, the city can be very accessible to visitors.

-However, if you take some time to get to know the city, you’ll discover that Athens is well worth visiting.
-Underneath the grit, you'll find some vibrant neighbourhoods, quirky shops and a range of modern museums, along with the ancient Greek ruins which are readily visible throughout the city.
+If you take some time to get to know the city, you’ll discover that Athens is well worth visiting.
+Underneath the grit, you'll find some vibrant neighbourhoods, quirky shops and a range of modern museums, along with the ancient Greek ruins which are visible throughout the city.

 This Athens itinerary includes the famous landmarks and gives you a taste of some popular, but lesser-visited neighbourhoods which showcase different sides of this fascinating city.